matomo-org/developer-documentation/docs/3.x/tagmanager/integration-plugin.md

 ### Prefixing data layer variables

-We recommend to prefix data layer variable names with the name of your integration so it does not cause any trouble with any other integrations.
+We recommend prefixing data layer variable names with the name of your integration so it does not cause any trouble with any other integrations.

 ### Why supporting the data layer?